• About The Emerald Palate

 Northern State Recreational Area used to be home of the Northern State Mental Hospital in the early 1900s.
 Some of the buildings are still in use for other purposes, but you can explore the abandoned buildings of the cannery and food processing buildings they used to sustain patients.

-I go here every year with my 12 and 14-year-old nieces and we absolutely loved it.
+I’ve been going here every year with my now 13- and 15-year-old nieces since they were kids and we absolutely love it.
 The park has ~5 miles of flat trails, with the buildings being a short walk from the parking lot.
 There’s a lot of graffiti, broken glass, and plants overgrowing the buildings, some of which are collapsing, so tread carefully!

 woman sitting on abandoned building, a fun thing to do in Seattle during Halloween